gatling/gatling/src/docs/content/reference/current/core/simulation/index.md

 * `before` for executing some arbitrary code before the simulation actually runs
 * `after` for executing some arbitrary code after the simulation actually runs

-The lifecycle is as below:
+The lifecycle is as follows:

 1. Gatling starts
 2. Simulation constructor is called and all the code in the class body not delayed in `before` and `after` hooks is executed